wordshaker/jessicabrentnall/site/collections/_posts/2024-06-09-newcrafts-paris.md

 Day Three of NewCrafts was as good as the day before.

-I did arrive a bit later, as I wanted to get some macarons while in Paris (a guilty pleasure of mine.
+I did arrive a bit later, as I wanted to get some macrons while in Paris (a guilty pleasure of mine.
 I love them), so I took time early in the morning to enjoy the sun and walk up the Seine.
 During the day I needed to do some work for my day job as well.
 Nonetheless, I made the most out of the time I could and attended talks between my work commitments.

 As well as seeing some fantastic talks, one of the highlights was a short conversation with Anaelle Ea.
 Anaelle had been at the Women Tech Makers meetup the evening before where I encouraged people to talk to speakers at conferences, and I'm glad they then acted on that advise the next day.
 I won't share here what we discussed but the interaction made me really happy and I hope to keep in touch going forward.